fibleep/vinyl_prog3/README.md

 Vinyl uses H2 and postgresql depending on your profile

 - {"spring","JPA"} -> postgresql database named "postgres" with user "postgres" and password "postgres"
-- {"collections","JDBC"}->H2 database named "vinyldb" with empty password and username
+- {"JDBC"}->H2 database named "vinyldb" with empty password and username
+- {"collections"} -> local lists

+## Domain

+### Author

+An author is a person who wrote a song or an album

+- Name
+- Age
+- Gender
+- Albums
+- Songs

+### Album

+An album is a collection of songs

+- Name
+- Release year
+- Songs
+- Genre
+- Author

+### Song

+A song is a piece of music

+- Title
+- Length
+- Index
+- Authors
+- Album

-## Entities
+## Relations

 Author -> Album --- One to Many

 Album -> Song --- One to Many

 Song -> Author --- Many to Many

+## Contact

+To report any bugs or issues, please contact me at: filip.nowak@student.kdg.be

 ## License